paigeweber13/yacs/README.md

 - Easy.
 "Just Works", even when adding dependencies.
 - Simple, understandable code.
 - Testing is built-in.
+- Educational: well-commented and able to teach someone new to build systems

 # Boilerplate Types, Quickstart